 In 1795, twenty-one Harvard students crowded into a dorm room to celebrate the establishment of a new on-campus society.
 Members pledged to maintain the club’s secrecy and “to cultivate the social affections and cherish the feelings of friendship and patriotism.”
 Most importantly, they mandated that “the members in alphabetical order shall provide a pot of hasty pudding for every meeting.”
 With this ritual, the Hasty Pudding club found its namesake, and the theatrical organization of today found its simpler roots.

-The first productions were adapted shows from the professional theatre of the era; by the 1860’s, the Pudding was producing student-written shows.
+The first productions were adapted shows from the professional theatre of the era; by the 1860’s, the Pudding was producing student-written shows in the heart of Harvard Square.
 Productions were initially performed exclusively for club members, but as their popularity grew, audience exclusivity waned.
-Harvard granted theatre space to the Hasty Pudding in 1876, opening the shows to a general audience.
+Harvard granted theatre space to the Hasty Pudding in 1876, opening the shows to a general audience of Bostonians.
 The space was a dingy little building on the edge of the athletic field that the club secretary, Theodore Roosevelt, referred to as “the shed.”
 In 1882, the club produced a landmark show that attracted national attention.
 Dido and Aeneas was a burlesque adaptation of Virgil’s classic text, and was so popular that the Pudding was offered the opportunity to tour New York and Philadelphia.
 This national attention and financial success allowed the Pudding to construct the current clubhouse in 1888, and set the gold standard for all Pudding shows that were to follow.

 Still, the show remains in its essence a no-holds-barred burlesque.
-With the introduction of the Woman of the Year celebration in 1951, and the Man of the Year in 1967, the Pudding has gained a truly international audience.
-Despite these factors, the Pudding remains at its heart an organization driven by the enthusiasm and exuberance of its undergraduates.
-This year’s 172nd production, HPT172: Mean Ghouls continues in this long and illustrious tradition that can only be described as uniquely ‘Pudding.’
+With the introduction of the Woman of the Year celebration in 1951, and the Man of the Year in 1967, the Pudding has gained a truly international audience while staying true to its Bostonian roots.
+The Pudding remains at its heart an organization driven by the enthusiasm and exuberance of its undergraduates.
+This year’s 174th production, continues in this long and illustrious tradition that can only be described as uniquely ‘Pudding.’
 The Hasty Pudding Theatricals have presented their unique brand of student-written theater every year since 1844, the only exceptions being for World Wars I and II and the COVID-19 pandemic.